saml1087/apcsa-freedom-project/entries/entry02.md

 Two important skills I've learned is learning **how to learn** and being **organized**.
 As mentioned earlier, I've found my way of learning using the three step strategy listed above.
 I feel like I'm making progress with the way I'm learning by both taking notes and trying it hands on.
 However, with my notes, I feel like I'm also being more organized.
 Being organized makes it so much easier to efficiently incorporate code into my game.
 I've been consistently organizing my code in a google doc where I have my code explained which makes it easier for me to process new code.

+#### Plans for Winter Break!!

+I do plan to relax and just enjoy the break.
+The whole semester I had been stressing over college applications but that's finally over (but I still have to worry about finishing Financial Aid).
+Other than that, I hope to just not worry about homework, sleep alot, and play a lot of videogames.
+I might do some learning in the side in preparation for the Stadia Game Jam that takes place in January.
+So for that, I plan to explore Lua a little bit and try to understand some concepts, maybe even apply to my learning of Unity.
+Other than that I hope to have a restful break!

 [Previous](entry01.md) | [Next](entry03.md)